This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human rights.

 Reverend C.T.
 Vivian will always be near and dear to my heart.
 Dr. Martin Luther King, Jr. called him “the greatest preacher to ever live.”
 My introduction to this amazing man was when I first watched the PBS documentary “Eyes on the Prize” and saw him courageously stand for justice in front of the brutal Sheriff Jim Clark.
 On camera, reverend Vivian is punched in the face by Sheriff Jim Clark (who breaks his hand on Reverend Vivian’s face) simply because he is standing-up for basic human rights–specifically the right to vote.
 Reverend Vivian also rode the first “Freedom Bus” into Jackson, Mississippi in 1961.

 In March of 2000, I entered a restaurant and saw Reverend Vivian waiting to be seated.
 Introducing myself, I asked if he would join me for lunch.
-He agreed and I had the honor of listening and learning from him for at least an hour.
-Of all the people I have met, there is a unique and loving spirit that exudes from this man that I cannot quite describe.
-I will never forget this precious man of God.
+He agreed and I had the honor of listening and learning from him for much longer than I would have expected.
+In my lifetime, I have only met one other person who exuded the presence of God; that sounds dramatic, but I don’t have the words to describe how love emanated from him.
+I have spent years thinking about that.
+C.T.
+Vivian passed away in 2020.

 Annie Lee Cooper